katzenpost/katzenpost/README.md

 ### From Source

-Make sure you have a working Go environment (Go 1.11 or higher is required).
+Make sure you have a working Go environment (Go 1.14 or higher is required; on Debian buster the backports repository can be used).

 See the [install instructions](http://golang.org/doc/install.html).

 #### Installing golang (Debian Bullseye example)

-    apt-get install golang git ca-certificates
+    apt install golang git ca-certificates
     export GOPATH=$HOME/go

 #### Dependencies (Debian Bullseye example)